burlistic/Pixyll/_drafts/agile-and-fixed-price-contracts.md

 ## Why this is a problem - challenges faced

-# The Iron Triangle

-Fixing scope, devliery time and price can pose even greater challange and is ideally best avoided.
-These three are elements are described as the project management forces, or iron triangle.
-By fixing all three forces the only room for give is quailty is the project plan is placed understress.

-There are different ways of fixing a price as described in the alternatives, which enables an agile approach.

 # Flexability

-Obviously fixing a contract on spefic deliverables makes it harder to change the requirements
+Obviously fixing a contract on spefic deliverables makes it harder to change the requirements.
+Re-negotiations are likey to be required which can be tricky, especially if there is an unforseen cost increases.

 # Easy to Blow Budget

 Forecasting budgets for complex IT projects is proven to be very challenging.
 Quite often large projects overrun spectacualry.

 # Quality at Risk

 It is ofen quality that suffers if a project becomes understress.
-The first thing to be cut is always through testing, reviews and refactoring.
+The first thing to be cut is noramlly testing, reviews and refactoring - both important element in code quality and on going maintainability.
 This often comes about where there is a looming deadline and time is running out.
-Features that might be of less value need to be built as there are detailed in the contract and there is not an apitight for re-negioation.

 # Can Cost More

-A project can end up costing more as the management and time factors running a fixed price project adds additional overheads.
+A project can end up costing more as the management and time factors involved running a fixed price project adds additional overheads.
+Large projects might need months of analysis up front and contract negititation.
+Then the customer might not see a release of software until completion.

 # Change Management / Client Relationship

 Change management needs to be well managed and adds additional complexity.
-The client relationship can also suffer.
-Re-negotiation of contacts and extentions puts stress on a relaionship.
-Especially if the orginal plan or esitamte was incorrect and did not have enough of a buffer to account for unforeseen challanged.
+The client relations can also suffer.
+Re-negotiation of contacts and extentions puts stress on a client / consultant relaionship.
+Especially if the orginal plan or esitamte was incorrect and there was not an adequte buffer to account for unforeseen challanges.

 # Conways Law / Client Culture